 First, until you get your website or online service into compliance, you must stop collecting, disclosing, or using personal information from children under age 13.

-Educational materials aimed at operators of websites and online services are available in the Children’s Privacy Section of the FTC’s Business Center.
+Educational materials aimed at operators of websites and online services are available in the Children’s Privacy section of the FTC’s Business Center, including Children’s Online Privacy Protection Rule: Six Step Compliance Plan for Your Business.
 See also Marketing Your Mobile App: Get it Right From the Start.
 These materials can provide you with helpful guidance.
 You might also choose to consult with one of the Commission-approved COPPA Safe Harbor Programs or seek the advice of counsel.

 5. Are websites and online services operated by nonprofit organizations subject to the Rule?